This content is not available in your preferred language.

 • Checking the Enable debugging option will automatically add DebugServerEnabled=TRUE to the .ini (configuration) file that is built with the application, regardless of whether you choose to use LabVIEW's default configuration file or your own custom .ini file (selectable with the Use the default LabVIEW Configuration file (LabVIEW.ini) checkbox on the Advanced menu).
 If you decide to use a custom .ini file in your project, LabVIEW will create a copy of the specified file with the DebugServerEnabled=TRUE token.

 • In order to enable debugging for an application built in LabVIEW 8.0.x when specifying a custom .ini file, DebugServerEnabled=TRUE had to be manually added to the created .ini file in addition to selecting Enable debugging on the Advanced page of the Application Properties dialog in Application Builder.
-The same thing is true for the Wait for debugger on launch option and the corresponding ini string, DebugServerWaitOnLaunch=TRUE.
+The same is true for the Wait for debugger on launch option and the corresponding ini string, DebugServerWaitOnLaunch=TRUE.
 This was fixed in LabVIEW 8.2.

 • For instructions on creating an executable using the LabVIEW Application Builder, refer to Introduction to the LabVIEW Application Builder.